jschnab/systems_design/circuit-breaker/README.md

 parameters:

 * `monitored_exceptions`: A list of exceptions that should be counted as failures.
-Default is `Exception`).
+Default is `Exception`.
-* `failure_monitor_timeout`: The time interval (in seconds) after which the failure counter resets, allowing to only take recent failures into account.
+* `failure_monitor_timeout`: The time interval (in seconds) after which the failure counter resets, allowing to only take recent failures into account using a tumbling window monitor.
 Default is 60 seconds.
 * `failure_rate_trigger`: The proportion of calls that fail before the circuit breaker moves from the closed state to the open state.
 Default is 0.5 (50
     %).